lambdaclass/concrete/ROADMAP.md

 state, not a compiler bug; report it separately and do not let a green origin implicitly describe a lagging mirror.

+### Task R-0439

+**Objective:** Gate work that is finished but not landed — the local counterpart of publication discipline.

+The Definition of Done covers *done*.
+Nothing represents "evidence exists, not merged", and that state has now cost real work twice.
+R-0001's root fix sat as uncommitted working-tree state in a locked worktree for a day while three documents on `main` described the pre-fix language. `worktree-h18-drop-glue` still holds three commits — a bug reproducer, a `MonoVerify` residual verifier, and classified fuzzer legs — that no merged branch contains, on a branch named after unrelated work.

+This is not a request for status tags in this file: those are forbidden, and for good reason.
+It is a gate.
+Fail when a git worktree or local branch holds commits or dirty tracked state not represented on `main`, printing the branch/worktree, the paths, and the age.
+Wire it into the pre-push routine beside the surface gates, and allow an explicit opt-out row for a branch deliberately parked, so parking is a recorded decision rather than a silence.

+Gate: fixtures for a dirty worktree, a branch with unmerged commits, a clean tree (must pass), and a parked branch with its opt-out row; plus a mutation removing the dirty-state leg.
+Cheap to run — this must not need a compiler build.

 ### Task R-0434

 **Objective:** Verify that every aggregate payload write fits its emitted declaration Bug 051's defect was a payload written through a declaration too small to hold it.
 R-0001 fixed the cause (one declaration per enum instantiation) and closed the forged-name variant fail-closed (E0809), so no known program reaches the shape today.
 What is still missing is the general invariant: nothing checks, for an arbitrary program, that a store through an aggregate actually lands inside the aggregate that was declared.